 Six problem sets will be assigned for independent completion via OWL Tests & Quizzes.
 Question formats may include multiple choice, true/false, numeric answer, fill in the blank, or short answer.
-Problem sets will typically be assigned on a Friday and will be due for submission on the following Sunday at 11:59pm (giving a three-day window for completion).
+Problem sets will typically be assigned on a Friday and will be due for submission on the following Monday at 11:55pm (giving a three-day window for completion).
 Once started, most problem sets will have a time-limit of 3-4 hours and will automatically be submitted once the time limit has been reached (though students may submit sooner).
-In addition, students will be required to complete a Data Analytics case study, which will be completed using either MS Excel or Power BI (TBD).
-More information is provided on the course OWL site.
+In addition, students will be required to complete a Data Analytics case study, which will be completed in groups using either MS Excel or Power BI (TBD).
+More information will be provided on the course OWL site.